arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 }
 ```

 Note the differences in how the `ArrayList` is accessed compared to the standard array: elements are accessed with their using the `get` method.
 The number of elements in the array is accessed using the `size` method.
-The value at a specified index can be changed using the `ArrayList`'s `set` method.
+The value at a specified index can be changed using the `ArrayList`'s `set` method (if that index already has a value).
+A new value can be appended to an `ArrayList` using the `add` method.

 <a name="q19"></a>**EXERCISE 19** Create a program which gets user inputs in `String` form.
 Inputs which are `"up"`, `"down"`, `"left"` or `"right"` should be stored in an `ArrayList` until the user enters the sentinel `"END"`.
 Once the user enters the sentinel, your program should treat the user's input as directions for navigating a 2D grid.
 It should start a `Point` at coordinates *(0, 0)* and move then move 1 unit in the specified direction for each `String` stored in the `ArrayList`.
 It should print each point it passes.
 Inputs which are none of the four directions and also not the sentinel should be ignored; no sequence of user inputs should cause the program to crash.
 This validation can be done with `if`/`else` cascades or with regular expressions.